Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 In this chapter, we will learn:
 + What a widget is
 + Properties that all widgets share
-+ What widgets are available and how to use them
++ What widgets are available in mousetrap and how to use each of them
 + How to create compound widgets

 ---

 !!! note "Running snippets from this section"
-    To run any partial code snippet from this section, use the following `.jl` file:
+    To run any partial code snippet from this section, we can use the following `.jl` file:
     ```julia
     using mousetrap
     main() do app::Application
         window = Window(app)

-        # snippet here, creates widget `x` and adds it to `window'
+        # snippet here, creates widget and adds it to `window'

         present!(window)
     end